mokagio/mokacoding/metallo/src/posts/2020-10-27-swiftui-dependency-injection.md

 description: Let's look at two ways to inject dependencies in SwiftUI: using @EnvironmentObject or dependency inversion with MVVM
 ---

-Dependency injection is the practice of instantiating an object by passing its dependencies rather than creating them internally.
 Dependency injection is the practice of providing an object with the other objects it depends on rather than creating them internally.

 ```swift